DermNet

-DermNet is a New Zealand-based clinical resource website about dermatology and skin conditions.
-Its founder and current editor-in-chief is dermatologist and Adjunct Associate Professor Amanda Oakley.
+DermNet is a worldwide clinical resource website about dermatology and skin conditions.
+Its co-founder and former editor-in-chief is dermatologist and Adjunct Associate Professor Amanda Oakley.
+The website was launched in 1996 under the umbrella of the New Zealand Dermatological Society, and as of 2017, around 2 million people access the website monthly.

-History

-DermNet was founded in 1995 by Amanda Oakley and a group of New Zealand dermatologists, with the aim of creating a certified online library of information about dermatological conditions.
-The DermNet website then launched in 1996 under the umbrella of the New Zealand Dermatological Society.

-In 2013, DermNet was registered as a charitable trust and became the DermNet New Zealand Trust, under which the website is owned.
-As of 2017, around 2 million people access the website monthly.

 Purpose

 The purpose of DermNet is to provide authoritative information about skin diseases, conditions and treatments for dermatologists, students and medical researchers.
 The website has been praised for articles on little represented conditions, such as hyperhidrosis.
 As of November 2017, there are 2,300 pages and a library of 25,000 dermatology and dermatopathology images on the website.
-Pages and images are contributed and reviewed by health professionals and students from New Zealand and other countries including the United States, the United Kingdom, Canada, Mexico, Indonesia and Sri Lanka.
+Pages and images are contributed and reviewed by health professionals from countries including the United States, the United Kingdom, Australia, Canada, and New Zealand.
+The website also provides online medical courses for the continuing education of dermatologists.

 In 2017, DermNet released its first book, Dermatology Made Easy.
-The website also provides online medical courses for the continuing education of dermatologists.

 DermNet also provides an interactive tool, DermDiag, which allows users to assess their own skin conditions.
 The tool allows the user to input increasingly specific levels of information regarding their condition, starting from location of ailment, up to number of blemishes, and provides the user with potential diagnoses.
 The provided diagnoses are ranked from COMMON to RARE, and images of each potential diagnosis are provided to the user, along with clinical features of each condition.